President and Chief Executive Officer

-Program Coordinator, Global Programs
+Senior Program Coordinator, Global Programs

 Senior Director of Global Programs

-In 2011/2012, Zoë worked with The Coca-Cola Africa Foundation, leading and project managing the Foundation’s programs in Water, Health and Youth Development across Africa.
+In 2011/2012, Zoë worked with The Coca-Cola Africa Foundation, project managing the Foundation’s programs in Water, Health and Youth Development across Africa.
 Prior to 2007, she was Managing Director of Gone Rural (Pty) Ltd, working with over 700 women handcrafters in Swaziland, exporting beautiful hand-crafted tableware and homeware products across the globe.
 She launched the Gone Rural BoMake non-profit organisation facilitating programs such as access to clean water, food security, HIV/AIDS support, women’s rights education & literacy and youth entrepreneurship.